As Brexit bites, salads and sandwiches run out at Paris M&S stores | Business

 As Brexit bites, salads and sandwiches run out at Paris M&S stores

+"Empty shelves!
+No bun for my burger," said personal trainer Marcus Reuben, who emerged from an M&S store with a pack of burgers.
+"I'm pretty shocked actually."
+In a statement issued in response to Reuters questions, M&S said: "We have prepared for changes associated with Britain leaving the EU in order to minimise disruption for customers."

-"As we are transitioning to the new processes, it is taking a little longer for some of our products to reach stores, but we are working with our partners, suppliers and relevant Government agencies and local authorities to quickly improve this."
+"As we are transitioning to the new processes, it is taking a little longer for some of our products to reach stores, but we are working... to quickly improve this."
 Marks & Spencer ready-meals are popular in Paris because they cater for a market for fresh meals to eat on the go that is underserved in France, the country that invented haute cuisine and where sit-down lunches in restaurants are considered a national ritual.

 The company and its franchise-holders operate 20 food stores in France, all but one of them in Paris, according to the company's website.
+Fresh, ready-to-eat products are prepared for M&S at a plant in Northampton, central England, and transported daily to France.
 At the Marks & Spencer store in a shopping centre in the Porte Maillot district of western Paris, fresh salads were out of stock.
 A sign said that because of new trade rules, "we have not been able to receive our delivery today."

 Fresh salads and pasta dishes were out of stock at a second store, on Franklin Roosevelt Avenue near the Champs Elysees.
 At a third branch, on Boulevard Montmartre in central Paris, shelves of ready-to-eat fresh food were empty.
 An employee said the supply disruption was because of "Brexit and the New Year."